 Our approach to impact

 “Impact” is a many-faceted term.
 Many consider “impact investing” as an extension of philanthropy.
-However, impact investments are more frequently defined as “investments made with the intention to generate positive, measurable social and environmental impact alongside a financial return” (The Giin).
+However, impact investments are generally defined as “investments made with the intention to generate positive, measurable social and environmental impact alongside a financial return” (GIIN).

-The latter comes closest to what we do at Norselab, but we like to take it one step further; We believe that profit and impact go hand in hand.
-Given the state of our world and current megatrends, the best long-term returns will be generated by companies that truly contribute to a more sustainable future.
-We therefore invest in net positive companies believing that they will also generate superior long-term returns.
+Norselab's approach to impact investing follows this definition.
+However, we like to take it one step further; To us, profit and impact go hand in hand.
+Given the state of our world and current megatrends, the best long-term returns will be generated by companies that contribute to fighting climate change, protecting nature and creating a world of equal changes.
+We invest in impact companies believing that they will also generate superior long-term returns.

 Aiming for net positive impact also means that we go beyond the traditional ESG approach.
-Although most companies generate some positive effects, many fail to consider the negative effects of their activities.
-Our impact philosophy is that a company will only be beneficial for people and the planet if the positive effects outweigh the negative.
-That is what we mean by net positive impact.
+Our approach is uncompromisingly based on the impact potential of products and services.
+Although most companies generate some positive effects, many fail to consider the negative effects of their activities, and, in particular, the revenue-generating products and services.
+Our belief is that a company will only be beneficial for people and the planet if the positive effects outweigh the negative, not only in their operational aspects but across all activities and all dimensions of sustainability defined by the SDGs.
+This is what we mean when we say we look for net positive impact.

 This approach requires us to look at the integration of sustainability objectives in the company’s products and services.
-We don’t care so much about the small things; whether employees walk or drive to work, or whether travel is offset with Co2-quotas.
+We look beyond the marginal things; whether employees walk or drive to work, or whether emissions from business travel are offset.
 We look at the big things; how a company makes money.
-We look for products and service offerings that are sustainable per se, or that are designed to drive more sustainable behaviours among customers.
-When they do, we call them “impact native”.
+We look for products and service offerings that are sustainable per see; produces and services that drive more impact with every new customer or user.
 Then, there is no retrofitting of impact - impact native companies make their core business about impact.
+We like to call such companies “impact native”.

 Check out our portfolio to learn more about the companies that have already made the cut.